Understanding Fair Workweek: What is Premium Pay?

 Are there exceptions to Fair Workweek premium payments?

-In some cases, yes, there can be expectations where you may not be required to pay a Fair Workweek premium payment.
+In some cases, there may be exceptions where you may not be required to pay a Fair Workweek premium payment.

 Some exceptions to Predictability Pay may include: